 What is Medigap (Medicare Supplemental) Insurance

-Medigap is supplemental insurance to Medicare.
+Medigap is supplemental insurance to Medicare (insurance to protect shareholders).
 Original Medicare pays the Medicare-approved amount for covered health care costs.
 But if you also buy a Medigap policy, that policy pays part or all of what isn’t covered, like copayments, coinsurance, and deductibles.
 These policies are available from private insurers.
 Some Medigap policies also offer coverage for services that Original Medicare doesn’t cover, like medical care when you travel outside the U.S.